FedEx Express: Aircraft modernization

-FedEx Express has set a goal of getting 30 percent of its jet fuel from petroleum alternatives by 2030.

-FedEx phased out its last Boeing 727s in 2013 replacing them with Boeing 757s; the airline says the 757s are 47 percent more fuel-efficient.
-FedEx will eventually switch from MD-11s to Boeing 777s for its long-range, international routes, freeing up the MD-11 fleet to fly shorter routes currently flown by the DC-10.
+FedEx Express, like most cargo airlines, operates a fleet of older and less efficient aircraft when compared to passenger airlines.
+However, the company has been making an effort to phase out older aircraft, especially its trijets, and replace them with newer twin-jet models.

+The trijet Boeing 727 was replaced in 2013 with the twin-jet Boeing 757; which the company says is more fuel-efficient.
+A portion of the Boeing 727s were donated to flight schools.

+Since 2013, FedEx has been purchasing new built 767 and 777 freighters, taking advantage of lower pricing as Boeing worked to replace both models.
+The purchase set off a major shuffle in the FedEx fleet.
+The 777 aircraft have replaced the older trijet MD-11 on long-range, international routes, freeing up the MD-11 fleet to fly shorter routes.
+That move allowed the old tri-jet DC-10 aircraft to be retired in 2023.
+The new planes also allowed the older, smaller Airbus A310 freighters to be retired in 2020.
+As more planes are delivered through 2025, FedEx plans to retire the remaining MD-11 aircraft, along with some Airbus A300 freighters.

 Major incidents and accidents

 Over the history of Federal Express and FedEx Express, there have been eight incidents in its mainline fleet, plus an attempted hijacking, two deaths and eight aircraft hull losses.
 This table only lists mainline fleet crashes that happened under FedEx Express' direct operations, and does not list either crashes related to the FedEx Feeder fleet, or incidents or accidents associated with the Flying Tiger Line after its acquisition by Federal Express until its operations were fully merged with Federal Express.